-Parish Minutes 25th Oct 2017 – DRAFT to be approved at the next Parish Meeting
+Parish Minutes 25th Oct 2017 – Approved at the Parish Meeting on 18th June 2018

-Parish Minutes 26th oct 2016 – DRAFT to be approved at the next Parish Meeting
+Parish Minutes 26th oct 2016 – Approved at the Parish Meeting on 18th June 2018

-Copies of most of the previous Parish Meetings are held in archives
+Copies of most of the previous Parish Meetings are held in archives.